 3. Rolex Day-Date 40 Ref.
 228206 — Platinum “Ice Blue”

-This is the most prestigious modern Day-Date.
-Platinum construction and the exclusive ice-blue dial set it apart immediately to those who know Rolex.
-Heavier than gold and produced in smaller numbers, this reference appeals to collectors who want the quietest yet most elite version of the Day-Date.
+The most prestigious modern Day-Date.
+Platinum construction and the platinum-exclusive ice-blue dial set it apart immediately to anyone who knows Rolex.
+Heavier than gold, produced in smaller numbers, and slower to trade on the secondary market — but that slower turnover keeps pricing firm.

 Key Specs: